8 Trends that make the most of your trade show budget.

 Consider training your team and leveraging any in-print or digital space you’re given to always remind event attendees to visit your exhibit or go to a digital landing page to share their information.

-Incorporate digital integration
+Incorporate digital integration.

 Technology can significantly shift the economics of a trade show booth setup.
 Digital signage can reduce the cost of updating creative, eliminate printing costs, and improve sustainability.
 QR codes are a re-emerging trend, providing another way to distribute collateral and literature without printing.